OpenMPT/openmpt/include/SignalsmithStretch/SignalsmithStretch/README.md

 ## License

-[MIT License](LICENSE.txt) for now - get in touch if you need anything else.
+Released under the [MIT License](LICENSE.txt) - get in touch if you need anything else.

+## Other environments / languages

+There's a Web Audio wrapper in `web/` (using WASM/AudioWorklet).
+This will remain in-sync with the C++ library.

+There's a [Python binding](https://pypi.org/project/python-stretch/) written/published by [Gregorio Andrea Giudici](https://github.com/gregogiudici/python-stretch), and a [Rust wrapper](https://crates.io/crates/signalsmith-stretch) by [Colin Marc](https://github.com/colinmarc/signalsmith-stretch-rs).

+## Thanks

+We'd like to particularly thank the following people who sponsored specific features or improvements:

+* **Metronaut**: web audio (JS/WASM) release
+* **Daniel L Bowling** and the Stanford School of Medicine: web audio improvements

+We're also grateful for the following community contributions:

+* **Steve MacKinnon** for finding/resolving a bug in `.reset()`